Skip To Main Content

 Game Recap: Men's Basketball |

-DUBUQUE, Iowa – The No. 2 seed Loras College Men's Basketball team defeated their cross-town rivals, the No. 4 seed University of Dubuque Spartans in the American Rivers Conference men's basketball tournament championship.
+DUBUQUE, Iowa – The second-seeded Loras College men's basketball team defeated its crosstown rival, the No. 4 seed University of Dubuque Spartans, in the American Rivers Conference Tournament championship game on Saturday night.

 The game was intense throughout, and the Lillis Athletic & Wellness Center was packed with a season-high 1,300 attendees.
-Loras (20-7 Overall, 12-4 A-R-C) got the scoring started quickly with an easy layup from Jack Haynes assisted by Gavin Sarvis.
-The Spartans (18-10, 9-7) were able to claim their first lead on a jump shot to bring the score to 8-7 just over four minutes into the game.
-A back-and-forth affair ensued in a first half that saw four total lead changes and after a hard-fought half.
-The Duhawks went into the locker room with a two-point deficit (33-31).
+Loras (20-7 overall, 12-4 A-R-C) got the scoring started quickly with an easy layup from Jack Haynes assisted by Gavin Sarvis.
+The University of Dubuque (18-10, 9-7) was able to claim its first lead on a jump shot to bring the score to 8-7 just over four minutes into the game.
+A back-and-forth affair ensued in a first half that saw four total lead changes and after a hard-fought half, the Duhawks went into the locker room with a two-point deficit (33-31).

 The Purple and Gold were led by freshman sensation Damyen Jackson who had a career-high 24 points on 62 percent (8-of-13) shooting paired with five assists.
 Haynes followed with 23 points and nine rebounds, while Sarvis and Kyle Kober rounded out the double-digit scorers with 10 points apiece.
 As a team, the Duhawks shot 47 percent (30-of-64) from the field and 34 percent (9-of-26) from beyond the arc.
 Every player who suited up for Loras saw time on the court in a rare occurrence.

-Up Next: The Duhawks await their next opponent following the selection show on Monday March 2nd at 12 p.m.
-Central.
+Up Next: The Duhawks will learn their first round opponent in the NCAA Division III Tournament following the selection show on Monday, March 2 at 12 p.m.
+CT.

 Players Mentioned